Tokyo Yushun (Japanese Derby) Preview, Tips, Runners & Trends

 3. Roger Barows (2:22.60) in 2019

 Looking at the future form, is the winner worth following next time out?
 Over the past 10 renewals, if you had followed the winner of the Tokyo Yushun next time out, then you would have backed a total of 4 winners.
-Backing all 8 runners who have been out since their win at SP next time out would have returned an LSP of -0.56.
-Remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Backing all 8 runners who have been out since their win at SP next time out would have returned an LSP of +0.40.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 What the expert says...

-The Satsuki Sho, the equivalent of the 2000 Guineas, has produced seven of the last ten winners of this race, with only Contrail (2020) doing the Japanese Guineas/Derby double.
+The Satsuki Sho, the Japanese equivalent of the 2000 Guineas, has produced seven of the last ten winners of this race, with both Contrail (2020) and Lovcen (2026) doing the Japanese Guineas/Derby double.

 Andy Powell - Horse Racing Betting Expert - OLBG.com